conventional-changelog/conventional-changelog/README.md

 ## Notes for parent modules

-This module has options `append` and `allBlocks`.
+This module has options `append` and `releaseCount`.
 However, it doesn't read your previous changelog.
 Reasons being:

 1. The old logs is just to be appended or prepended to the newly generated logs, which is a very simple thing that could be done in the parent module.
 2. We want it to be very flexible for the parent module.
 You could create a readable stream from the file or you could just read the file.
 3. We want the duty of this module to be very minimum.

 So, when you build a parent module, you need to read the old logs and append or prepend to them based on `options.append`.
-However, if `options.allBlocks` is `true` you need to ignore any previous logs.
+However, if `options.releaseCount` is `0` you need to ignore any previous logs.

-## Recommended workflow when not using `options.allBlocks`
+## Recommended workflow when not regenerating the changelog

 1. Make changes
 2. Commit those changes